• Skip to primary navigation

 Authentic Argentinian chimichurri has so much flavor and is an incredibly versatile sauce that can be used as both a marinade and a condiment.
 Personally, there is a fresh jar made every week, ready to spoon over everything from scrambled eggs to butter burgers.

-When I do live fire cooking demos, I travel with mason jars so that I can whip up batches of this to have fresh and on hand as a condiment for whatever I pull off my grills.
+When I do live fire cooking demos, I travel with mason jars just so I can whip up batches of this to have fresh and on hand as a condiment for whatever I pull off my grills.
 It is the one recipe that is essential to any menu I am planning.

 Flat lay image showing ingredients for homemade cilantro chimichurri.